The AutoLyap software suite for computer-assisted Lyapunov analyses of first-order methods: Acknowledgments

 \section{Acknowledgments}

+M. Upadhyaya and A.B.
+Taylor are supported by the European Union (ERC grant CASPER 101162889).
+The French government also partly supported this work through the Agence Nationale de la Recherche as part of the ``France 2030'' program, reference ANR-23-IACL-0008 ``PR[AI]RIE-PSAI''.
 M. Upadhyaya and P. Giselsson acknowledge support from the ELLIIT Strategic Research Area and the Wallenberg AI, Autonomous Systems, and Software Program (WASP), funded by the Knut and Alice Wallenberg Foundation.
 Additionally, P. Giselsson acknowledges support from the Swedish Research Council.
-A. B. Taylor is supported by the European Union (ERC grant CASPER 101162889).
-The French government also partly funded this work under the management of Agence Nationale de la Recherche as part of the ``France 2030'' program, reference ANR-23-IACL-0008 ``PR[AI]RIE-PSAI''.
+S.\ Das Gupta acknowledges support from AFOSR Grant Number FA9550-25-1-0183.
+Views and opinions expressed are, however, those of the authors only and do not necessarily reflect those of the funding agencies or the granting authorities, who cannot be held responsible for them.

 \begingroup

 \endgroup